PurpurMC/PurpurDocs/mkdocs/Configuration.md

 #### elytra
 * ##### damage-per-second
     - **default**: 1
-    - **description**: How much damage an elytra takes during flight each second
+    - **description**: How much damage an elytra's durability takes during flight each second
 * ##### damage-multiplied-by-speed
     - **default**: 0.0
     - **description**: Damage is multiplied by speed if flight is faster than set speed.
 Value of 0 disables this multiplier